EstevesX10/Pong-Game/README.md

 ## Project Execution

-This Project is mainly divided into 2 seperate parts:
+This Project is mainly divided into **2 seperate parts**:

-1. Trainning of the NEAT Algorithm [Genetic Algorithm]
+1. Trainning of the **NEAT Algorithm** [Genetic Algorithm]
-2. Main Application which allows the User to adventure himself inside this Arcade Game
+2. **Main Application** which allows the User to adventure himself inside this Arcade Game

 ### Train AI

-In order to properly train the NEAT Algorithm, please run the following command on your terminal :
+In order to properly ``train the NEAT Algorithm``, please run the following command on your terminal :

     python Train_AI.py